in ,

 Russian physiologist Ivan Pavlov (1849–1936) is most famously recognised for his work in classical conditioning, a basic idea in behavioural psychology.
 Pavlov’s studies on conditioned reflexes have affected disciplines including psychology, education, and even marketing as well as helped to shape behaviourism.
 His well-known dog tests showed that association may teach behaviour, which gained him international acclaim and the Nobel Prize in Physiology or Medicine in 1904.

-READ ALSO: Top 10 Richest Women In The World 2024
+READ ALSO: Top 10 Richest CEOs In The World 2024

 9. Carl Jung